DerellLicht/images_gdip/README.md

-basic sprite-display utility using GDI+ and <vector>
+basic sprite-display utility using GDI+ and unique_ptr